Mykib/connecting-families-3850/README.md

 - 'feature'
 - 'experimental'

-Master branch is for Live Deployment (Do not merge into Master) Before creating a pull request, `git rebase`.
+**Master is set-up to automatically build and deploy to the public.
+(Do not merge into Master without good reason)** Before creating a pull request, `git rebase`.